Addiction & Overdose

 Partners

-Addiction Assessment, Treatment, and Recovery Information for Healthcare Professionals
+Substance Use Disorder Assessment, Treatment, and Recovery Information

 How to Refer Your Patient to Treatment and Recovery Services

 Rhode Island offers a variety of behavioral health resources and services for people experiencing mental health and/or substance use conditions.
-Clinicians are encouraged to use the listing below to refer patients and/or clients of all ages (from children to adults) to services ranging from immediate crisis counseling and detoxification to ongoing treatment for substances such as drugs or alcohol.
+Clinicians are encouraged to use the listing below to refer patients and/or clients of all ages (from children to adults) to services ranging from immediate crisis counseling and detoxification to ongoing substance use treatment.

 What Healthcare Professionals Can Do